thumbnail image

 • Bird Blind Project

 When visiting the park, check out the new Bird Blind located in a grove across from the Interpretive Center.
-Funded entirely by donations, the 8’ x 12’ wood blind features viewing windows on the front and sides, a solar-powered recirculating water feature to attract wildlife and a bird feeding station.
-FRRCP Board Member Wayne Collins and FRRCP Sponsor John Kendall coordinated the effort in collaboration with River Ranch staff, including FRRCP member Richard Powe.
+Funded entirely by donations to FRRCP, the 8’ x 12’ wood blind features viewing windows on the front and sides, a solar-powered recirculating water feature to attract wildlife and a bird feeding station.
+A recent paint job by FRRCP volunteers helps the building blend into the landscape.
+Soon a 550-gallon water tank will be installed near the Blind to serve as a rainwater collection system.
+The tank will not only supply the birding station's water feature but will also provide irrigation to native plantings which will be added in the Fall.

 • Birding Station Maintenance